Voidd999/Ecomverse-BFFhackacthon/README.md

         https://thecodes.tech

 Step 2-
-   Run on your platform bu running the .exe file.
+   Run on your platform by running the .exe file.

 Step 3-